YoushaWang/IDS-721-03-Serverless/README.md

 make lint
 ```
 5. cargo shuttle
-install: run the command to install shuttle
+install: run the command to install shuttle, when install the shuttle, we may need to install the "3.15.8" version of protoc and "0.12.0" version of cargo-shuttle
 ```
 cargo install cargo-shuttle
 ```